-A: You take one additional class at a time throughout the first two years.
-During the first year, you take a series of classes called Spectrum of Measurements in Clinical & Translational Research I-III, which focus on how to design clinical trials.
+A: You will take one additional class at a time during your second year.
+You will take a series of classes called Spectrum of Measurements in Clinical & Translational Research I-III, which focus on how to design clinical trials.
 This class meets twice a week for one hour.
 There is minimal homework, and the midterms and finals are open book.
-During the second year, you take Introduction to Biostatistics and Multivariable Methods.
-Both of these classes meet once a week for 90 minutes.
-There are problem sets due every week, but the midterms and finals are also open book.
-In the first year, you spend approximately three-four extra hours per week on PORTAL during your second year.
+You should expect to spend approximately three to four extra hours per week on PORTAL during your second year.
 The remaining coursework will be completed during the scholarly year.
 There are no additional courses required during the third and fifth years, which will allow you time to focus on the MD curriculum during that time.

 A: Yes, PORTAL our students are involved in many extracurriculars at the Icahn School of Medicine at Mount Sinai, including the East Harlem Health Outreach Partnership, the Community Health Fair, student interest groups, and much more.
 Because the Master's classes meet no more than three hours per week, there is plenty of time to get involved in other activities.
 Classes typically meet in the late afternoons, leaving evenings free to pursue other interests, catch up with classmates, or explore NYC.

 A: The clinical research courses include research design, biostatistics, grant writing, elective study, and a mentored clinical research project/thesis.
 Courses are small, so there is ample opportunity to ask questions and learn from the professors, all of whom are clinical investigators themselves.
 As a PORTAL student you are in class with graduate students, residents, and fellows interested in pursuing a clinical research career, so that you gain a broad perspective.